-Take your dinner to the next level with this comforting and healthy butternut squash barley risotto.
-The nutty flavor of the barley will shine among the smooth parmesan and white wine.
+Take your dinner to the next level with this comforting and healthy side of butternut squash barley risotto that cooks in 30 minutes.

 Your family will enjoy the squash and corn's varying texture, and everyone will leave with satisfied bellies.

 It works as a main vegetarian (when you crave those filling grains) or a side dish that is not limited to fall and the holiday season only.